kyma-project/istio/docs/user/troubleshooting/03-70-reconciliation-fails-on-istio-install.md

 1. Check if a given resource's Pod template has been modified to include an additional container.
 2. Check if the newly injected container fails to start.

+> [!TIP]
+> To retrieve information for the above steps, you can use command `kubectl describe <resource> -n istio-system -o yaml`

 3. If the container is unable to start, remove it from the Pod template of the given resource.

+   `kubectl edit <resource> -n istio-system`

 4. If the error persists, check if there is a mutating webhook in the cluster that is modifying Istio resources.